EventStore/EventStore/docs/server/features/connectors/sinks/mongo.md

 :::

-Now, every time an event is appended to the `example-stream`, the MongoDB sink connector will send the event data to the specified collection in the database.
+Now, every time an event is appended to the `example-stream`, the MongoDB sink connector will send the record to the specified collection in the database.

 ## Settings